joaquinrodrigue/cs408-lab6/README.md

-# web-dev-starter
+# lab-6-letterhead

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This site creates a letterhead with some filler text using HTML and CSS.
+Some JavaScript has been added for a radio button form at the end.

 ## Getting Started